 Once the two tests are positive, then you must start taking insulin or drugs to help increase your blood sugar levels.
 This can be done through tablets, injections and chewing gum, or supplements.
 People who are suffering from the disease should always wear shoes.
 They also recommend washing their hands with water and soap frequently.

-Everyone desires individualized treatment. type-1 diabetes continually requires insulin, diet, and exercising. type-2 diabetics require insulin or oral hypoglycemic agents (the medicinal drug that enables lower blood sugar) if diet and exercise alone fail to lower blood glucose. if you have diabetes, you need to have a medical team (medical doctor, nutritionist, and health educator or nurse) working with you.
+Everyone desires individualized treatment. type-1 diabetes continually requires insulin, diet, and exercise. type-2 diabetics require insulin or oral hypoglycemic agents (the medicinal drug that enables lower blood sugar) if diet and exercise alone fail to lower blood glucose. if you have diabetes, you need to have a medical team (medical doctor, nutritionist, and health educator or nurse) working with you.
 Whichever type of diabetes you’ve got, the important thing to proper management is balancing the glucose and the insulin within the blood. this indicates adjusting your diet, activity, and sometimes taking medicine.

 You’ve had diabetes for a while now and now you are thinking that it is getting worse.
 It is normal for a person to experience low blood sugar levels from time to time.
 The main problem with this is that the normal process of getting glucose into cells can be impaired as well as resulting in high blood sugar levels.